DEVSENSE/phptools-docs/docs/vs/Installation/subscriptions.md

 ---

-For more information about subscriptions and licensing, please see the frequently asked questions](https://www.devsense.com/purchase#faq).
+For more information about subscriptions and licensing, please see the [frequently asked questions](https://www.devsense.com/purchase#faq).